 Graduating from high school can be predicted reasonably well by the level of reading skills at the end of grade 3.
 That’s why Imagination Library is such an important program under our strongstart initiative.
 This innovative partnership with the Dollywood Foundation offers free books every month to children under five years old.
 Click here to learn more about Imagination Library.

-UNITED WAY WORKS TO ELIMINATE THE ACHIEVMENT GAP BEFORE KINDERGARTEN
+UNITED WAY WORKS TO ELIMINATE THE ACHIEVEMENT GAP BEFORE KINDERGARTEN

 The positive significance of a high quality early childhood experience to a child's future success is well documented.